googlevr/gvr-android-sdk/libraries/native/README.md

     | grep lib.*so`.
 The basic sample will only show a single native library at
     **lib/armeabi-v7a/libpanorenderer.so**.
 For your own app, note all the architectures and libraries that your application includes.
-1. Add other architures to the application.
+1. Add other architectures to the application.
 For **sdk-simplepanowidget**, this is done by editing the **samples/sdk-simplepanowidget/build.gradle** file and uncommenting the **sourceSets** section which configures the build to include the contents of **sdk-simplepanowidget/jniLibs/** in the final APK.